What to Expect When You Enter the U.S.

 The USCBP officer will ask you a few questions about why you’re traveling to or returning to the U.S. You should explain that you’re traveling to BU to study, conduct research, teach, or work, as appropriate.
 If you are asked about the funds that will pay for your stay, answer the question and offer to show the officer your financial documents.
 If you are asked about your “intentions”, answer the questions and be sure to remind the officer that you intend to return home after you complete your academic activities.

 Provided you present the proper documents and the USCBP officer is satisfied with your answers, the officer will “admit” you to the U.S. in a particular visa classification.
-The officer will update your U.S. Department of Homeland Security entry record electronically and will stamp your passport to reflect the:
+The officer will update your U.S. Department of Homeland Security entry record electronically to reflect the:

 • Day you entered the U.S.